120 – Nothing But Trouble with Matt Christman

 Key art for Behind the Mask: The Rise of Leslie Vernon (2006)

-Jen and Tim welcome back Mike Rosen so he can carve up Joss Whedon like the turkey he is and also to discuss an affectionate satire of the slasher genre.
+Jen and Tim welcome back Bitter Karella so she can carve up Joss Whedon like the turkey he is and also to discuss an affectionate satire of the slasher genre.

 Offensive Films by Mikita Brottman